 Exposure is considered to be a bite that breaks the skin or any contact between mucous membrane or broken skin and animal saliva.
 If exposure occurs, prompt, meticulously executed prophylaxis almost always prevents human rabies.
 The wound is cleansed immediately and thoroughly with soap and water or benzalkonium chloride.
 Deep puncture wounds are flushed with soapy water using moderate pressure.
 Wounds are usually left open.

-Postexposure prophylaxis for a person previously vaccinated against rabies includes 1-mL IM injections of HDCV on days 0 and 3 but no rabies immune globulin.
+Postexposure prophylaxis for a person previously vaccinated against rabies includes 1-mL IM injections of rabies vaccine on days 0 and 3 but no rabies immune globulin.